josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 [Vue](https://vuejs.org/) and [Nuxt](https://nuxtjs.org).
 Recently, however, I’ve been moving most new projects over to [SvelteKit](https://kit.svelte.dev/)
 (including this website), and loving both the dev experience and reduced bundle size.
-I've also been working on implmenting [TypeScript](https://www.typescriptlang.org/) in all new projects.
+I've also been working on implementing [TypeScript](https://www.typescriptlang.org/) in all new projects.
 Professionally, I work in [React](https://reactjs.org/), and have built several personal projects with it as well.
 I've also got working experience with jQuery and Knockout.